-NULIS Nominees (Australia) Limited, in its capacity as trustee for MLC Super Fund, has decided to transfer all its insured members’ insurance policies to Smart Future Trust, with a new trustee, Equity Trustees Superannuation Limited (Equity Trustees).
-This is planned to occur on 1 July 2025.
+As of 1 July 2025, NULIS Nominees (Australia) Limited, in its capacity as trustee for MLC Super Fund, has successfully transferred all its insured members’ insurance policies to Smart Future Trust, with a new trustee, Equity Trustees Superannuation Limited (Equity Trustees).

-Rest assured that your insurance cover, policy benefits, and terms and conditions (unless stated below) will remain the same after the transfer.
-MLC Life Insurance (soon to be Acenda) will continue to be your insurer.
+Rest assured that your insurance cover, policy benefits, and terms and conditions (unless stated below) have remained the same since the transfer.
+Acenda, (previously MLC Life Insurance) continues to be your insurer.

-Your premium rates won’t change due to the transfer.
+Your premium rates have not changed due to the transfer.
 Your annual premiums can change at each policy review date, as shown in your Annual Review Notice.
+If you’d like more information on how premiums can change, please review your Policy Document or Product Disclosure Statement (PDS).

-All members within the MLC Super Fund will receive a Significant Event Notice (SEN) from 1 May 2025 with information about this change.
-Your insurance policies will move to the new super fund, Smart Future Trust, with Equity Trustees as the new trustee effective 1 July 2025.
-The product(s) you currently have will remain unchanged unless specified within the SEN.
+All members within the MLC Super Fund received a Significant Event Notice (SEN) from 1 May 2025 with information about this change.
+Your insurance policies moved to the new super fund, Smart Future Trust, with Equity Trustees as the new trustee effective 1 July 2025.
+Unless specified within the SEN, your policy hasn’t changed.

 Actions you need to take

-If you pay premiums from an eligible MLC account, and your premiums are defaulting to an annual payment frequency from a quarterly or half-yearly frequency for your insurance policy within MLC Insurance Superannuation, Life Cover Super, or Protectionfirst Super
+If your premiums were defaulting to an annual payment frequency from a quarterly or half-yearly frequency for your insurance policy within MLC Insurance Superannuation or Life Cover Superannuation.

-You need to ensure you have sufficient funds available in your nominated account before 30 June 2025, as a one-time pro-rata payment will be deducted from your nominated account in July 2025.
-This will allow your policy to be paid to the next anniversary.
+You needed to ensure you had sufficient funds available in your nominated account before 30 June 2025, as a one-time pro-rata payment was to be deducted from your nominated account in July 2025.
+This allowed your policy to be paid to the next anniversary.

-Note: if you do not have sufficient funds available, your policy premiums may not be paid.
+Note: if you did not have sufficient funds available, your policy premiums might not have been paid.

 You can check your nominated account balance by:

-If you have chosen an account-based pension as your beneficiary type, within Life Cover Super with Super Estate Optimiser
+If you’d chosen an account-based pension as your beneficiary type, within Life Cover Superannuation with Super Estate Optimiser.

-You need to update your beneficiary nomination type before 30 June 2025.
+You needed to update your beneficiary nomination type before 30 June 2025.

-Note: an account-based pension nomination type will no longer be available after the transfer.
-If you have not updated your current nomination before the transfer, it will no longer be accepted and will become invalid.
+Note: an account-based pension nomination type is no longer available.
+If you hadn’t updated your nomination before the transfer, it will no longer be valid and has been removed.

-You can complete the beneficiary nomination form to provide a new nomination for your policy.
+You can still complete the beneficiary nomination form to provide a new nomination for your policy.

 Important dates